Freeze, Prompt, and Adapt: A Framework for Source-free Unsupervised GNN Prompting: Our Method:

 \subsection{Prompt Regularization}

 \textbf{Diversity.} Due to the class imbalance, only reducing the consistency loss may cause biased predictions and trivial solutions such that every sample is assigned to the same class to reduce the overall entropy.
-To mitigate this, inspired by \cite{discinfomax2017, doweuda2020}, we regularize the model to maximize the entropy of the scores' expected value over a batch, and encourage diverse predictions.
+To mitigate this, inspired by \citep{doweuda2020}, we regularize the model to maximize the entropy of the scores' expected value over a batch, and encourage diverse predictions.
 Here $H(.)$ is the entropy function, and $\odot$ is the Hadamard product.
+Employing consistency regularization with an adjusted confidence threshold ($\tau$) and integrating a diversity loss ($\mathcal{L}_{div}$) to prevent class collapse helps our framework address pseudo-label dependency and potential calibration risks.

-\textbf{Domain Adaptation.}While the prompting function $f$ minimizes the discrepancy of predictions for the same sample, it may also create OOD prompted graphs.
-However, even without access to the source data samples, the knowledge learned from these samples is preserved in the frozen parameters $\theta_{\varphi}$.
-We utilize this information to mitigate the OOD issue.
+\textbf{Domain Adaptation. } While the prompting function $f$ minimizes the discrepancy of predictions for the same sample, it may also create OOD prompted graphs.
+Since the source data are unavailable, we cannot directly align prompted representations with the source distribution.
+Instead, we can exploit the knowledge learned from source samples that is preserved in the frozen parameters $\theta_{\varphi}$ to mitigate the OOD issue.
 To achieve this, we train an adversarial discriminator $d(.; \theta_d)$---e.g., a simple feedforward network with trainable parameters $\theta_d$---to distinguish a prompted graph $\graph_p$ from a non-prompted augmented graph $\graph_w$.
-Formally, we optimize the discriminator as follows: where $\sigma(.)$ is the sigmoid function.
+Formally, we optimize the discriminator as follows:

+where $\sigma(.)$ is the sigmoid function.
 We normalize the sum by $\frac{1}{2|\mathcal{B}|}$ since every graph has two samples.
-Note that $\loss_d$ is only used to optimize the discriminator and does not appear in the final objective.
 Nevertheless, we regularize $f$ with the following objective to make $g$'s representations for prompted graphs closer to the non-prompted augmented graphs.

+The adversarial discriminator regularizes the prompted representations to stay close to their non-prompted weak augmentations, preventing the prompt from moving them to arbitrary regions of the latent space.
+Thus, $L_{\mathrm{adv}}$ should be interpreted as a target-side stability regularizer, while source compatibility is mainly induced by the frozen model and the confidence-filtered consistency objective.
+We provide an MMD-based diagnostic supporting this interpretation in Appendix~\ref{app:mmd_confident_samples}.